timsegraves/mongoid-geospatial/README.md

 Quick Start
 -----------

-This gem focus on (making helpers for) spatial features MongoDB has.
+This gem focus on (making helpers for) MongoDB's spatial features.
-You may also use an external Geometric/Spatial gem alongside.
+But you may also use an external Geometric/Spatial gem alongside.

     # Gemfile
     gem 'mongoid_geospatial'

-    # A place to illustrate Point, Line and Polygon
+A place to illustrate Point, Line and Polygon

     class Place
       include Mongoid::Document